Calcifying odontogenic cyst: Mechanism/Pathophysiology

-Calcifying odontogenic cyst can is the presence of a variable number of ghost cells within the epithelial lining.
+Calcifying odontogenic cysts are characterized by the presence of a variable number of ghost cells within the epithelial lining.
 The eosinophilic ghost cells are those that have been changed in a way without a nucleus, but it has been able to maintain its basic cell shape.

 The mechanism for the formation of a calcifying odontogenic cyst is controversial, whether the ghost cells change is based on coagulative necrosis (accidental cell death caused by ischemia or infarction)/the build up of enamel protein or it's a form of normal or abnormal keratinization (formation of keratin proteins) of odontogenic epithelium.
 Large amounts of ghost cells fuse together to form large sheets of material with an undefined shape and are acellular.
 Calcification of the sheets may occur.
-It first appears as fine basophilic granules that increase in size and number forming large masses of calcifying material.
+It first appears as fine basophilic granules that enlarge and accumulate, forming large masses of calcifying material.
 Eosinophilic dentinoid (abnormal form of dentin) material is present next to a sheet of ghost cells.

-Some forms of the cystic type of COC, the epithelial lining proliferates into the lumen (inside space of the cyst) so its filled with masses of ghost cells and dystrophic calcifications.
+Some forms of the cystic type of COC, the epithelial lining proliferates into the lumen (inside space of the cyst), so it is filled with masses of ghost cells and dystrophic calcifications.

 In a different form, unifocal or multifocal epithelial proliferation (increase in numbers) of the cyst lining into the lumen may look similar to ameloblastoma.
-These proliferations have a mix of different number of ghost cells.
+These proliferations have a mix of different numbers of ghost cells.

-Neoplastic or solid COC are uncommon.
+Neoplastic or solid COCs are uncommon.
 They consist of extraosseous (outside bone) and intraosseous (inside bone) forms.
-Extraosseous being most common of the two, consists of odontogenic epithelium in the fibrous stroma, with columnar cells and stellate reticulum and ghost cells.
-Intraosseous consists of ameloblastoma-like strands and epithelium in fibrous connective tissue stroma with ghost cells present.
+The extraosseous form, being the most common of the two, consists of odontogenic epithelium in the fibrous stroma, with columnar cells and stellate reticulum and ghost cells.
+The intraosseous form consists of ameloblastoma-like strands and epithelium in fibrous connective tissue stroma with ghost cells present.

-There are small number of malignant odontogenic ghost cell tumors (odontogenic ghost cell carcinoma).
+Rarely, odontogenic ghost cell tumors are malignant (odontogenic ghost cell carcinoma).
 These are aggressive and invade surrounding tissues through cellular pleomorphism and mitotic activity.

 Pathogenesis

-Epithelial lining has ability to induce formation of dental tissues in adjacent connective tissue wall.
+The epithelial lining has the ability to induce the formation of dental tissues in the adjacent connective tissue wall.